dmidlo/histdata.com-tools/README.md

 pip install "histdatacom[all]"
 ```

-`histdatacom[temporal]` remains a compatibility alias for migration-era install
+`histdatacom[temporal]` remains available for explicit runtime installs, but
-scripts, but the Temporal Python SDK is part of the base package dependency
+the Temporal Python SDK is part of the base package dependency set because
-set because sidecar execution is the default runtime.
+orchestration is the default runtime.

 to install latest development version